Mask on yourself

 Consistent good mood

-And the most important – consistent good mood.
-Often people hide their identity, tolerate restrictions, and remain in bad relationships because they’re afraid.
-This raises stress level which is causing bad thoughts that lead to more stress and the cycle continues.
+And the most important — consistent good mood.
+People hide their identity, tolerate restrictions, and stay in bad relationships because they’re afraid.
+Stress rises, causes bad thoughts, which lead to more stress — the cycle continues.